freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 326.1

 It's some kitty ipsum.
-You may enjoy reading it :smile: Look at the second with `cat` like you did this one.
+You may enjoy reading it :smile: Look at the second one with `cat` like you did this one.

 #### HINTS